Buy efficiency & save money

 - Office equipment – computers, printers, and kitchen utilities can also be big energy users.

-- A+++ appliances are most efficient – these may cost more to buy but can have much lower running costs.
+- A-rated appliances are the most efficient – they may cost more to buy but can have much lower running costs.

 - Drying outside is the best option, but is not always possible.
 Drying clothes on radiators makes your boiler work harder than it needs to and extra moisture in the air means it takes more energy to heat the whole room.
 A drying rack in a room where a window can be opened is the best solution, using hangers positioned on a curtain rail above slightly opened windows can work as can low energy heated airers.
 As a last resort look for the most efficient tumble dryer that you can find.